-Migraine is a condition that affects 1 in 10 school children in the UK.
-Each year, almost 3 million school days are missed because of it.
+Migraine is a condition that affects around 1 in 10 school children in the UK.
+Each year, almost 3 million school days are missed because of migraines.

-Most children will experience headaches at some point but if they are happening regularly or include other symptoms, you might have a migraine.
-A lot of people think that migraines are just a headache but they can be very upsetting and some children get pain in different parts of their body: not just their head.
+Most children will experience headaches at some point, but if they are happening regularly or include other symptoms, you might have a migraine.

-We are still not sure exactly what causes migraine, but we know that it often runs in families – perhaps your Mum or one of your Grandparents suffer?
-It can be very upsetting but there are lots of things you can do to help control them.
+We are still not sure exactly what causes a migraine, but we know that it often runs in families – perhaps your Mum or Dad or one of your grandparents suffer?
+It can be very upsetting but there are lots of things you can do to help control migraines.

 What are the symptoms of a migraine?

-Before your migraine, you might want to be on your own, feel tired or get angry quickly.
+Before your migraine comes on, you might start feeling like you want to be on your own, feel tired or seem to get angry quickly.
 You might also want to eat certain foods or not feel like eating at all.

-It is important to talk to your parents or carers if you are worried that you have a migraine.
-There is no special test for it but a doctor will be able to help you find out what it is.
+It’s important to talk to your parents or carers if you are worried that you have a migraine.
+There’s no special test for it but a doctor will be able to help you find out what’s going on.

-You might need some medication to take the pain away or, if you get them very often, your doctor may suggest something like ‘Pizotifen’.
-Many children find that lying down in a dark room and getting some sleep can help them to recover from an attack.
+You might need some medication to take the pain away.
+Many children also find that lying down in a dark room and getting some sleep can help them feel a bit better.